thoth-nexlesoft/engine-heroku-example/README.md

 ```

 Then edit the `config-template.json` file with the configuration specific to your environment.
-Note that `origins.http.rewriteHeaders.Host` MUST also be set to the origin hostname so Heroku's virtual hosting system can properly route to the origin.
+Note that `origins.http.overrideRequestHeaders.Host` MUST also be set to the origin hostname so Heroku's virtual hosting system can properly route to the origin.
+If you leave out this override, Engine proxy will end up in a circular connection loop and eventually crash.

 Heroku requires support for runtime configuration of the port that Engine listens on.
 This is exposed to the container via the $PORT environment variable.
 This example includes a template script that allows you to rewrite the config when the container runs in a Heroku (or similar) environment.